GoGoKo699/Hopf-ansatz/README.md

 The optimum has balanced probability on the two scrambled targets, giving approximately e₁ = e₂ = 1/2, hence F₁ = F₂ = 1/4 and zero cost.

+Lower cost or gap is better in all diagnostic summaries.

 To regenerate the plots locally, generate the datasets and run `plot_hopf.py`; see the sections below.

 ## Requirements